stephengladney/gladknee/README.md

 <details>
 <summary>&nbsp;&nbsp;clampArray</summary>

-### **clampArray(arr: any[], min: number | null, max: number | null, fill?: any): any[]**
+### **clampArray(arr: any[], min: number | false, max: number | false, fill?: any): any[]**

 Returns the provided array with a minimum and/or maximum length limit enforced.
 If the minimum length is enforced, items with the value of the fill provided will be added.
-You can pass in any falsy value for a limit parameter to bypass that limit.
+You can pass `false` or 0 for a limit parameter to bypass that limit.
 <br><br>
 Example: